DennisB97/FS22FlyPathfinding/README.md

 ## Installation

-Drop the zipped file into your FS22 mods folder as usual.
+Place the flyPathfinding folder into mod folder's "scripts" folder.

 ## Usage

-You can check if this mod is available with the FS22_FlyPathfinding ~= nil and checking if the octree object exists by FS22_FlyPathfinding.g_GridMap3D ~= nil.
+You can check if pathfinding is available with the FlyPathfinding.bPathfindingEnabled and checking if the octree object exists by g_currentMission.gridMap3D ~= nil.

-To check if the octree grid has been generated you can either call FS22_FlyPathfinding.g_gridMap3D:isAvailable() which returns a bool.
+To check if the octree grid has been generated you can either call g_currentMission.gridMap3D:isAvailable() which returns a bool.
-Can also bind on server to the g_messageCenter:subscribe(MessageType.GRIDMAP3D_GRID_GENERATED, "your function to call here", "function's self ref here")
+Can also bind to the g_messageCenter:subscribe(MessageType.GRIDMAP3D_GRID_GENERATED, "your function to call here", "function's self ref here")

-Can create the AStar pathfinding class by FS22_FlyPathfinding.AStar.new(isServer,isClient) and remembering to call :register(true) on the created object.
+Can create the AStar pathfinding class by AStar.new(isServer,isClient) and remembering to call :register(true) on the created object.
 Currently the AStar pathfinding can't be queued up with the function call astarobject:find before octree is ready, so need to wait till octree has generated the grid done by like above.

 After creating an AStar and making sure the grid is ready, one can start pathfinding using the find function.